openedx/edx-documentation/en_us/shared/manage_live_course/course_enrollment.rst

 #.
 Select **Unenroll**.
 The course is no longer listed on the learners'
-   **Current Courses** dashboards, and the learners can no longer access the courseware or contribute to discussions or the wiki.
+   **Current Courses** dashboards, and the learners can no longer access the course content or contribute to discussions or the wiki.

 .. include:: ../../../links/links.rst